Into the Night (Benny Mardones song): Other recordings by Mardones

-In 1989, a "Where Are They Now?"
-Arizona radio segment spurred L.A.
-DJ Scott Shannon to add the song to his playlist, ultimately rocketing the song back onto the national charts, on May 6, 1989.
-It peaked this time at No. 20 in the first week in July, adding 17 weeks to its previous run of 20, to add up to a total of 37 (nonconsecutive) weeks.

-"Into the Night" was a hit on Adult Contemporary radio this time as well, where it spent 19 weeks and peaked at No. 20.

-The original recording was performed in C minor, but shortly before his retirement in 2017, Mardones performed it in B minor to accommodate his aging voice.

 Controversy

 The controversial opening lyric has led the song to be cited as one of many problematic songs adult men have written and performed about wanting to have sex with teenage girls.

-Along with songs like blues standard "Good Morning, Little School Girl", "Young Girl" by Gary Puckett & the Union Gap, "Christine Sixteen" by Kiss, "Seventeen" by Winger and "Jailbait" by Ted Nugent, "Into the Night" has been interpreted as a song that deals in the sexualization of teenage girls in the eyes of adult men.
+Along with songs such as blues standard "Good Morning, Little School Girl", "Young Girl" by Gary Puckett & the Union Gap, "Christine Sixteen" by Kiss, "Seventeen" by Winger and "Jailbait" by Ted Nugent, "Into the Night" has been interpreted as a song dealing in the sexualization of teenage girls by adult men.
 In these songs, where "young girls are deemed appropriate sex objects", men describe fantasies of statutory rape.
 The lyrical controversy dates back to the song's release, in which radio stations were originally hesitant to play the song due to the opening line.
-It wasn't until Mardones' label Polydor sent out a letter explaining the song's origins that stations began playing the song.
+It wasn't until Mardones' label Polydor sent out a letter detailing his account of the song's origins that stations began playing the song.